Ten0/homeassistant_python_typer/README.md

 ## Additional setup

+### Typer configuration

+To have the typer catch as many mistakes as possible right from your editor, you should configure [`pyright`](https://github.com/microsoft/pyright) (default typer of VsCode) with appropriate typing constraints.

+Suggested parameters are available in this repository's `.vscode/settings.json`.

+It is recommended to use the same parameters when working on your AppDaemon Apps.

+### Also copy the library associated with the codegen

 For now it's also required to copy the `homeassistant_python_typer_helpers.py` file from this repository to your app folder as well.

-This will probably get cleaned up eventually in favor of just writing all of that into `hapt.py`, or having it as a `pip` dependency.
+This will probably get cleaned up eventually in favor of letting the script do that copy for you as well (you'd specify an output directory), or by having the script write all of that into `hapt.py`, or having it as a `pip` dependency.

 ## Async